intel/disease-prediction/README.md

 ```

 ### DataSet
 The dataset is a collection of 2,006 high-resolution contrast-enhanced spectral mammography (CESM) images (1003 low energy images and 1003 subtracted CESM images) with annotations of 326 female patients.
-Each patient has 8 images, 4 representing each side with two views Top Down looking and Angled Top View consisting of low energy and subtracted CESM images.
+Each patient has 8 images, 4 representing each side with two views (Top Down looking and Angled Top View) consisting of low energy and subtracted CESM images.
 Medical reports, written by radiologists, are provided for each case along with manual segmentation annotation for the abnormal findings in each image.
 As a preprocessing step, we segment the images based on the manual annotations to get the region of interest.

-For more details of the dataset, visit the [Categorized contrast enhanced mammography dataset for diagnostic and artificial intelligence research](https://www.nature.com/articles/s41597-022-01238-0).
+For more details of the dataset, visit the wikipage of the [CESM](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=109379611#109379611bcab02c187174a288dbcbf95d26179e8) and read [Categorized contrast enhanced mammography dataset for diagnostic and artificial intelligence research](https://www.nature.com/articles/s41597-022-01238-0).

 #### Setting Up the Data
 Use the links below to download the image datasets.